surfliner/surfliner-mirror/docs/themanual/superskunk/profiles/oai_dc.md

  +  An object with `@language` and `@value` properties, representing a language‐tagged string.

- +  An array of two or more strings or language‐tagged strings.
+ +  An array of zero or more strings or language‐tagged strings.

+(In practice, ~superskunk typically returns arrays, but consumers should be prepared to handle any of the above.)

 ## API Endpoints